cstrelioff/chrisstrelioffws-sandbox/2015/05/27/revisiting_the_medical_tests_example_with_python_and_lea.rst

     mammography in a routine screening.
 What is the probability that she actually has breast cancer?

-As discussed in the previous post, this is an interesting and important problem to think about because many people, including doctors, tend to get this wrong.
+This is an interesting and important problem to think about because many people get this wrong.
 Often people assume that a positive mammogram means that breast cancer is certain, or at least very likely.
-Given the probabilities stated above, that assumption is not correct-- let's revisit this important problem.
+Given the probabilities stated above, that assumption is incorrect-- let's revisit this important problem.

 I'll be using `Lea`_, a package for probabilistic programming, to answer this question and provide some context.
 See my post :ref:`prob prog lea 1` for installation instructions and a first example of using the `Lea`_ package.

-Our first step is to import `Lea`_ (this post is using version 2.1.1, the current version as I write this post) and some convenience functions:
+Our first step is to import `Lea`_ and some convenience functions:

 .. code-block:: python